Awakatek language

 Awakatek is closely related to Ixil and the two languages together form the sub-branch Ixilean, which together with the Mamean languages, Mam and Tektitek, form a sub-branch Greater-Mamean, which again, together with the Greater-Quichean languages, ten Mayan languages, including Kʼicheʼ, form the branch Quichean–Mamean.

+Otto Stoll identified two separate "Awakatek" languages spoken in the same area; the first being the Mayan language, and the second being a poorly known language which has been classified as part of the Mixe-Zoque family.

+Chalchitek

+Chalchitek (or Chalchitec) is sometimes considered a dialect of Awakatek.
+In recent years, however, it has been recognized as a distinct language by the Guatemalan government.
+Chalchitek is primarily spoken in the Chalchitán neighborhood of Aguacatán.

 Etymology

 The Awakatek people themselves refer to their language as qaʼyol, literally meaning 'our word'.
 They also call themselves qatanum, which means 'our people' and is distinct from the word Awakatec, which is used in Spanish in reference to the municipality of Aguacatán (which means place of abundant avocados and refers to agricultural production and not specifically to the indigenous people).